osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 - **Validation hints:** Advisory information to assist consumers in validating or interpreting the topology.

 > [!NOTE]
-> The OSIRIS specification version is declared at the document level (see Section 3.2).
+> The OSIRIS specification version is declared at the document level (see section 3.2).
 Metadata **MAY** repeat this information for convenience, but any duplicated version information **MUST** be consistent.

 ### 2.4.4 Metadata extensibility